 The world’s first animated cartoon!

-Emile Cohl was a French caricaturist credited with creating the first fully animated film in 1908, entitled Fantasmagorie.
-The animation is just two minutes long, and while over a century old, it is still impressive and entertaining by today’s standards.
-Cohl uses a mixture of traditional drawing techniques and stop motion, a now famous form of animation first pioneered by James Stuart Blackton.
-Fantasmagorie lacks a plot, but the name of the short is a hint of its qualities–random cool scenes put together born out of the imagination of the creator.
+FANTASMAGORIE (1908) is a French caricaturist credited with creating the first fully animated film in 1908 by Emile Cohl and is a brilliant two minutes long film.
+Although the short is over a century old, it is still impressive and entertaining by today’s standards.
+Cohl uses a mixture of traditional drawing techniques and stop-motion, a now-famous form of animation first pioneered by James Stuart Blackton.
+Not much going on plot-wise, but the name of the short is a hint of its qualities–random cool scenes put together born out of the imagination of the

-Fantasmagorie is simple, yet complex feature; there is a beauty about the simple ink drawings, yet the transformation each figure undergoes is amazingly impressive considering the time period of its release.
+Fantasmagorie (1908) is a simple, yet complex feature; there is a beauty about the simple ink drawings, yet the transformation each figure undergoes is amazingly impressive considering the period of its release.
 Without a plot, the short manages to entertain and fascinate as each character changes both shape and form.
-In one moment, a figure could be a human being, and in the next they transform into a cannon.
-It is easy to wonder if Cohl created the short because he desired to do so without the complexities of a story and/or just wanted to string images together because its what he wanted.
+In one moment, a figure could be a human being, and in the next, they transform into a cannon.
+It is easy to wonder if Cohl created the short because he desired to do so without the complexities of a story and just wanted to string images together because its what he wanted.

 Although they are more elaborate and colorful cartoons to enjoy in today’s world, Cohl’s Fantasmagorie is the short that started it all and should be watched at least once to admire what was then and what is now.